-A class action is superior to all other available methods for the fair and efficient adjudication of this litigation because individual litigation of each claim is impractical.
-It would be unduly burdensome to have individual litigation of millions of individual claims in separate lawsuits, every one of which would present the issues presented in this lawsuit.
+74. A class action is superior to all other available methods for the fair and efficient adjudication of this litigation because individual litigation of each claim is impractical.
+It would be unduly burdensome to have individual litigation of hundreds of thousands or millions of individual claims in separate lawsuits, every one of which would present the issues presented in this lawsuit.